VILLASframework/documentation/node/Configuration.md

 Sometimes a bidirectional path is needed.
 This can be accomplished by setting `reverse` to `true`.

+## mode (string) = "any" {#node-config-path-mode}

+The mode setting specifies under which condition a path is _triggered_.
+A triggered path will multiplex / merge samples from its input nodes and run the configured hook functions on them.
+Afterwards the processed and merged samples will be send to all output nodes.

+Two modes are currently supported:

+- `any`: The path will trigger the path as soon as any of the masked (see @ref node-config-path-mask) input nodes received new samples.
+- `all`: The path will trigger the path as soon as all input nodes received at least one new sample.

+## mask (list of strings: node-names) = all nodes {#node-config-path-mask}

+This setting allows masking the the input nodes which can trigger the path.

+See also: @ref node-config-path-mode

-## rate (float) {#node-config-path-rate}
+## rate (float) = 0 {#node-config-path-rate}

-**Important:** This feature is currently not working!

-A non-zero value for this setting will change this path to an asynchronous mode.
+A non-zero value will periodically trigger the path and resend the last sample again.
-In this mode VILLASnode will send with a fixed rate to all destination nodes.
-It will always send the latest value it received, possible skipping values which have been received in between.
-If `vectorize` is larger than 1, it will send the last `vectorize` samples at once.

-**Important:** Please note that there is no correlation between the time of arrival and time of departure in this mode.
-It might increase the latency of this path by up to `1 / rate` seconds!

-## poolsize (integer) {#node-config-path-poolsize}

-Every path manages a circular buffer to keep a history of past samples.
-This setting specifies the size of this circular buffer.

-**Important:** There are some hook functions (or the `vectorize` setting) which require a minimum poolsize (for example the finite-impulse-response `fir` hook).
+A value of zero will disable this feature.

-## hook (list of strings) {#node-config-path-hook}
+## hooks (list of objects: hooks) {#node-config-path-hook}

-A list of hook functions which will be executed for this path.
+A list of hook functions which will be executed for each sample which is processed by this path.

-Please consult the hook chapter of this documentation for more details.
+Please consult the @ref node-concept-hook chapter of this documentation for details.